hapax/hapax.github.io/assets/hyperlaunch.md

 stabilisation is also a judicious use.
 The payload itself need not spin, if placed on a gyroscopically isolated platform above the base of the plunger.
+The plunger can rotate by means of bearings around its perimeter, with rolling friction instead of scraping.
+I leave calculation of the energy dissipation due to these bearings for a longer paper expected April next year.

 #### 3.3.
 Construction<a id="sec-3-3" name="sec-3-3"></a>